zakeri-dev/all-rag-techniques/README.md

 The goal is simple: provide code that is readable, modifiable, and educational.
 By focusing on the fundamentals, this project helps demystify RAG and makes it easier to understand how it really works.

+## Update: 📢
+- (20-Mar-2025) Added a new notebook on RAG with Reinforcement Learning.
+- (07-Mar-2025) Added 20 RAG techniques to the repository.

 ## 🚀 What's Inside?

 This repository contains a collection of Jupyter Notebooks, each focusing on a specific RAG technique.
 Each notebook provides: